Scoptlie/scripting-language/README.md

-Toy scripting language being made for funsies.
+Unnamed toy scripting language being made for funsies.
 Very work in progress.

+Warning!
+There is no garbage collector, meaning scripts use more memory the longer they run.

 ## Building